CalvinNolan/Distributed-File-System/README.md

 <a href="http://elixir-lang.org">Elixir<a> with the <a href="http://www.phoenixframework.org">Phonenix Framework</a>.
 The services are capable of existing on physically seperate machines while working together in a true distributed fashion.

 The entire system provides a distributed file system that can be utilised through a web client.
-The web client uses user accounts and cookie based authentication.
-The features of the distributed file system include typical file storage, sharing and locking all through a full replicated and encrytped set of file servers.
+The features of the distributed file system include typical file storage, sharing and locking all through a full replicated and encrypted set of file servers while providing a simple and easy to user interface in the form of a website through the client service.

 # Services